Experience-Based Insights Precede SoTL in Faculty

 dc.date.issued2009-10

 dc.description.abstractIdentifying indicators and domains of scholarship requires thorough empirical and theoretical explorations.
 The importance of within-faculty propositions and consensus on indicators has been addressed in order to enhance scholarship, promote teaching portfolios, and ensure discipline-specific knowledge to enrich general models.
 We found that faculty, when asked to individually propose statements on scholarship of teaching in the first phase of this modified Delphi-study on consensus-formation in SoTL, suggested statements that could be qualitatively structured into five areas.
 From the second phase, there was a strong tendency toward consensus within faculty on statements they considered to be good indicators of SoTL.
-Statements with lower agreement had higher dispersion, indicating more specific than general qualities.en
+Statements with lower agreement had higher dispersion, indicating more specific than general qualities.

 dc.identifier.citationVederhus, Lillian and Allern, Marit.
 2009.
 "Experience-Based Insights Precede SoTL in Faculty".
 Poster presented at the 6th annual conference for the International Society for the Scholarship of Teaching and Learning.
-October 22-25, 2009: Bloomington, IN.en
+October 22-25, 2009: Bloomington, IN.

 dc.identifier.urihttps://hdl.handle.net/2022/6794

-dc.subjectQuality enhancement in university teachingen
+dc.subjectQuality enhancement in university teaching

-dc.subjectFaculty developmenten
+dc.subjectFaculty development

-dc.subjectScholarship of teaching and learningen
+dc.subjectScholarship of teaching and learning

-dc.titleExperience-Based Insights Precede SoTL in Facultyen
+dc.titleExperience-Based Insights Precede SoTL in Faculty

 Files